Compare policies and quotes from 30+ health funds.

 - Medium.
 Medium extras covers a large number of services but is likely to exclude more specialised treatments like speech therapy, audiology and orthotics.
 The annual benefit limits are lower than comprehensive extras cover but still substantial.

 - Basic.
-While affordable basic extras is quite limited.
-It usually covers general and preventative dental, optical and physiotherapy at a minimum.
-Like basic hospital cover, this level of extras is more suited to the young and healthy.
+While affordable basic extras is quite limited, it usually covers general and preventative dental, optical and physiotherapy at a minimum.
+Like basic hospital cover, this level of extras is usually more suited to the young and healthy.

 Questions to ask before purchasing extras cover